IP-CAM/Shipping-invoice-to-pdf-Opencart-v.2.x/README.md

-# 配送 and invoice export PDF
+#Delievery and invoice export PDF

 For OpenCART, you can export it to a PDF file for the order delivery list and invoice in the background.